Singapore Treaty on the Law of Trademarks

-The Singapore Treaty on the Law of Trademarks was adopted in Singapore on 28 March 2006.
+The Singapore Treaty on the Law of Trademarks is a treaty adopted by the World Intellectual Property Organization in Singapore on 28 March 2006.
 It entered into force on 16 March 2009, following the ratification or accession of ten countries, namely Singapore, Switzerland, Bulgaria, Romania, Denmark, Latvia, Kyrgyzstan, United States, Moldova, and Australia.
 The treaty establishes common standards for procedural aspects of trademark registration and licensing.

+The treaty was built on the Trademark Law Treaty of 1994 (TLT), however the Singapore Treaty was meant to have a wider scope of application and addresses more recent developments in the field of communication technologies.

-As of August 2020, there are 51 contracting parties to the treaty, which includes 49 states plus the African Intellectual Property Organization and the Benelux Organization for Intellectual Property.
+As of September 2025, there are 56 contracting parties to the treaty, which includes 54 states plus the African Intellectual Property Organization and the Benelux Organization for Intellectual Property.